ometman/My-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Chandan and Ike Dennis for encouraging and inspiring this project.
+I would like to thank full-time students of Microverse expecially my learning partners, coding partners, standup team, my mentor and all the student success and support staff.
+They inspired this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>